 Did you just hear horns blasting, fire hoses firing, and the sound of a mariachi band?

-Halloween Mist on San Francisco Bay “No fog machine needed for this event!” wrote Greg Clausen of the Great Pumpkin Regatta.
+Halloween Mist on San Francisco Bay “No fog machine needed for this event!”

 There’s a whole lot of racing going on at Richmond Yacht Club’s Great Pumpkin on the last weekend in October, but it’s also one of the busiest regattas we can think of in terms of extracurricular fun.

 Midwinters Don’t be afraid, but here comes ‘winter.
 Not the actual calendar season — the winter solstice is still 53 days away — but the midwinter racing season.

 Here are a few news nuggets for your Friday: Coastal Mexico Escapes the Worst from Hurricane Willa Despite its strength and ominous portents, Hurricane Willa seems to have spared Mazatlan and Puerto Vallarta.